internship-bvoc2020/Assignment-DataAnalysis/README.md

 # Assignment-DataAnalysis
 Assignment on data analysis - 1

+Using Pandas library on the dataset Brands.csv , find out the solution to problems below -

 Problem 1 - Which industry has the maximum brands whose Brand_Revenue > 80 Million (Brand revenue is in millions)

 Problem 2 - List the companiesd whose Company_Advertising budget is < 3 but Brand_Value is > 20